sandboxie-plus/sandboxie-docs/docs/Content/RecoverySettings.md

 # Recovery Settings

+This page shows the Sandboxie Control / Classic recovery settings.
+For the current SandMan workflow and the distinction between automatic detection, Quick Recovery scanning, and host-side file moves, see [File Recovery Architecture](RecoveryArchitecture.md).

 ### "Recovery" Settings Group

 [Sandboxie Control](SandboxieControl.md) > [Sandbox Settings](SandboxSettings.md) > Recovery:

 ![](../Media/RecoverySettings.png)

 While you can manually explore the contents of the sandbox and extract the files you need, Sandboxie has a [Quick Recovery](QuickRecovery.md) tool that scans particular folders and informs you if any files are available for recovery out of the sandbox.
-The Recovery group configures this tool.
+The Classic Recovery group configures Quick Recovery locations and Immediate Recovery detection.

 * * *